howard8888/alicebobworld/README.md

 (Note: This is simply a programming exercise I created for myself.
 All information theory concepts are taken from the literature.
-No new contributions are made here by myself. -- Howard :)
+No new contributions are made here by me. -- Howard :)

         Welcome to Data Negotiation World